wrjodjana/obsidian-vault/computer-science/computer systems/exam 3.md

 - runs something even if there is no program included after run/RUN
 - same thing as opening an interactive docker shell

-DockerFile RUN
-- executes commands in a new layer on top of the image
-- usually used for setup commands like `apt-get install`

-Both
-- contains side effects of the program to be inside Docker

 **X as a service**

 FaaS